AlexWhite252/project1/readme.md

 ## Usage

-When you run the project you'll be prompted for account information.
+When you run the project you'll be prompted for account information

-Once you create an account or login to your account you'll be prompted to enter a year.
+Once you create an account or login to your account you'll be prompted to enter a year

-After entering a year the program will run through the rest of its code and exit.
+After entering a year the program will run through the rest of its code and exit